rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 date:   2020-01-01 02:00:00
 categories: notes lecture
 layout: post
-challenges: stack0 stack1 stack2 stack3 heap0 heap3
+challenges: stack0 stack1 stack2 stack3
 ---

-In this lecture, we are going to dive right into exploiting binaries.
+In this lecture, we are going to dive right into exploiting binaries, starting with the `stack0` challenge.
 We will begin with simple stack-based buffer overflows and work our way to the venerable stack-smashing example.
-We try to answer important questions, such
+We try to answer important questions, such as:
-as:

  - What does it mean to exploit a binary?
  - How are objects laid out in memory?